-Terms/rights attached to equity shares
+Terms/ rights attached to equity shares

-The Company has only one class of equity shares having par value of INR 10 per share.
-Each holder of equity shares is entitled to one vote per share and to participate in dividends in proportion to the number of and amounts paid on the shares held.
-The Company declares and pays dividends in Indian rupees.
+The Company has only one class of equity having par value of INR 10 per share.
+Each holder of equity share is entitled to vote one per share and to participate in dividends in proportion to the number of an amounts paid on the share held.
+The company declares and pays dividends in Indian Rupees.

-In the event of liquidation of the Company, the holders of equity shares will be entitled to receive the remaining assets of the Company, after distribution of all preferential amounts.
-The distribution will be in proportion to the number of equity shares held by the shareholders.
+In the event of the liquidation of the company the holder of the equity share will be entitled to receive remaining assets of the company, after distribution of all preferential amounts.
+The Distribution will be in the proportion to the number of equity share hold by the shareholders.